Speeding up Policy Simulation in Supply Chain RL: Picard Iteration and RL for Fulfillment Optimization

-We focus here on the {\em Fulfillment Optimization} (FO) problem, representative of a class of SCO problems that have been a target for RL algorithms.
-We are concerned with $I$ {\em products}, indexed by $i \in [I]$.
+We focus here on the {\em Fulfillment Optimization} (FO) problem, a central class of SCO problems that has recently attracted significant attention for RL solutions \cite{amazon2023annualreport,acimovic2019fulfillment,amil2022multi,acimovic2015making,andrews2019primal}.
+We also applied Picard to inventory control with replenishment, another representative class of SCO problems \cite{alvo2023neural,gijsbrechts2022can,madeka2022deep,dehaybe2024deep,liu2023ai}, demonstrating favorable theoretical and practical speedups.
+Details are deferred to \cref{sec:inventory-control}.

+For FO, We are concerned with $I$ {\em products}, indexed by $i \in [I]$.
 Inventory of each product is carried at one or more of $J$ {\em nodes}, indexed by $j \in [J]$.
 Each node is endowed with a processing capacity.
 Let $c_{t,j} \in \mathbb{R}$ be the remaining capacity of node $j$ at time $t$.
 In addition to the capacity constraint, let $x_{t,i,j} \in \mathbb{R}$ be the inventory level of product $i$ at node $j$ and time $t$.
 We use $c_{t} \in \mathbb{R}^{J}$ and $x_{t} \in \mathbb{R}^{IJ}$ to simplify the notation.
 The state at time $t$ is then $s_t := (x_t, c_t)$.
 An {\em order} at time $t$ is associated with a product $i(\omega_t)$ and a reward vector $r(\omega_t) \in \mathbb{R}^J$.
 A policy $\pi$ assigns this order to a node with available inventory of product $i(\omega_t)$ and non-zero capacity and earns the corresponding reward (or it does not fulfill and earns zero reward): where `$0$' is the action of not fulfilling, i.e., $a^{\phi}$.
 The goal is to design a policy that maximizes the total reward over some finite horizon $T$.